 18. Focusing on Appearance

 The visual design of your renovation is incredibly important, but it matters much less than the quality of the space.
-Be sure to address any and all structural and safety requirements to guarantee that your home, and the renovations being completed, will stand the test of time.
+Be sure to address any and all structural and safety requirements to help ensure that your home, and the renovations being completed, will stand the test of time.

 19. Updating the Wrong Things

 Keep long-term value creation front and centre while working through the design and execution of your home renovations.
-Although cosmetic updates may provide a more immediate visual impact, they won’t do anything to increase the value of your home.
-Items like flooring and storage space are great places to start.
+Although cosmetic updates may provide a more immediate visual impact, they may not add the same long-term value as practical improvements.
+Items like flooring, storage space, layout, and high-use rooms are great places to start.
+You can also compare home renovations that add value before choosing your priorities.

 20. Ignoring Lighting